Tems-py/Discord-Python-Ticket-System/README.md

 # Ticket-Bot
-A discord ticket system with PostgresQL
+A discord ticket system with PostgreSQL.

 # Information
 This is not supposed to be a copy and paste exercise, if you want to recreate the system, learn the python basics first.